ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   methods to pipeline computations
 *   methods to handle exceptions

-The `CompletionStage` interface doesn`t contain methods for stage creation nor stage status checking nor stage completion.
+![methods of CompletionStage](/images/methods_of_CompletionStage.png)

+The `CompletionStage` interface contains methods for stages pipelining but not for other parts of their workflow (creation, checking, completion, retrieving).
 This functionality is delegated to `CompletionStage` implementations - mainly to the `CompletableFuture` class.

-![methods of CompletionStage](/images/methods_of_CompletionStage.png)

 ### Methods to pipeline computations

-The `CompletionStage` interface has 43 methods (14 groups of 3 similarly overloaded methods in each plus 1 method) which at first glance may seem confusing.
-In fact, the methods have three distinguished naming patterns.
+The `CompletionStage` interface has 43 public methods that form three distinguished naming patterns.

-The _first_ naming pattern explains how a new stage is initiated:
+The _first_ naming pattern explains _how_ a new stage is started :